 White House admits error for false claim on black employment

-WASHINGTON (AP) — The White House has acknowledged error in its false claim that President Donald Trump created three times as many jobs for African-Americans than President Barack Obama.
+The White House has acknowledged error in its false claim that President Donald Trump created three times as many jobs for blacks than President Barack Obama.

 It was a rare admission of fault for an administration that frequently skews data and overstates economic gains.